-On 9 June 2005, the Group has been granted the land use rights of a development site in Long Ting district of the city of Kaifeng.
-The Directors intend to develop a residential and commercial complex on the site with an estimated gross floor area of approximately 221,000 sq. metres.
-Up to now, gross floor area of 190,000 sq. metres had completed construction and the total sales contract sum achieved amounted to approximately RMB751 million.
+On 9 June 2005, the Group was granted the land use rights of a development site in Long Ting district of the city of Kaifeng.
+The Directors intend to develop a residential and commercial complex on the site with an estimated gross floor area of approximately 221,000 square ("sq.") metres.
+Up to now, a gross floor area of 190,000 sq. metres had completed construction and the total sales contract sum achieved amounted to approximately RMB754 million.
 The remaining of the land is under construction, processing smoothly, and it is expected the construction will be completed by 2017.

 On 16 February 2012, the Group has successfully won a bid for the acquisition of land use right of a residential and commercial site in the city of Kaifeng.
-The Directors intend to develop a residential and commercial complex on the site with an estimated gross floor area of approximately 104,000 sq. metres.
-It is expected the construction will be completed by 2016.
+The Directors intend to develop a residential and commercial complex on the site with an estimated gross floor area of approximately 100,000 sq. metres.
+Up to now, gross floor area of 20,000 sq. metres had completed construction.
+It includes two commercial buildings with gross floor area of 15,000 sq. metres and an animation theatre with gross floor area of around 5,000 sq. metres.
+The total sales contract sum achieved from the sales of commercial properties amounted to approximately RMB23 million.
+The animation theatre is named as "Qing-Ming Riverside Anime Exhibition" and is used to show the animation of 清明上河圖 which was shown in 2010 Shanghai Expo.
+It is planned to become a tourist spot at Kaifeng City.
+It is expected the construction of the whole project will be completed by 2018.

 In September 2014, the Group has been granted another land use right in city of Kaifeng, the PRC, named as Zhu Ji Lane ("珠璣巷").
-The Directors intend to develop a commercial street project with a total gross floor area of approximately 13,000 sq. meters.
+The Directors intend to develop a commercial street project with a total gross floor area of approximately 13,000 sq. metres.
 It was put in use in the 27th World Hakka Conference which was held in October 2014.
-Up to now, all the gross floor area had completed construction.
+As of now, the project has been completed.
+The total contract sum achieved for the sales of this area amounted to approximately RMB7 million.
+Most of the units have already been rented out during the year.